xizon/uix-kit/README.md

 * Provides a common web page components and layouts
 * Using ES6 to import or export multiple modules, the third-party plugins could adopt pure file merger method and do not import and export
 * The complete directory of examples in order to develop a responsive website independently without Node.js dev environment
-* Suitable for developing the standardized responsive website and WordPress templates

 * * *